 If you’re really serious, go into private browsing, login, and open a new tab for every single restaurant you want.
 From there, start making your ADRs in highest priority order.
 If something goes wrong–and let’s be real, this is Disney IT, so something probably will–switch over to the My Disney Experience app or a different device and keep rolling.

-This makes it easier to make all of your ADRs all at once rather than day-by-day.
+In any case, the 60+10 rule makes it easier to make all of your ADRs all at once rather than day-by-day.
 More importantly, the head start can be hugely advantageous in booking the most difficult-to-score Advance Dining Reservations, such as Chef Mickey’s, Story Book Dining at Artist Point or Akershus, Cinderella’s Royal Table, Space 220, Topolino’s Terrace (breakfast), California Grill, and others.
 By the time the 60 day mark rolls around, many of those will already be gone!

 4. Book “Backwards” – This works in tandem with the length of stay Advance Dining Reservation perk.
 If you make your ADRs in chronological order (meaning day 1, 2, 3, etc.), it’s possible you’ll miss out on the toughest reservations if you want something with really low capacity or you’re visiting during peak season dates.

 As such, the best approach is to make your ADRs in order of difficulty, and to the greatest extent possible, backfill your vacation with those hardest-to-book Advance Dining Reservations.
 For example, if I were doing a weeklong trip and wanted to dine at Story Book Dining at Artist Point, Space 220 Restaurant, Be Our Guest Restaurant, Turf Club Bar & Grill, and Skipper Canteen, I’d do Artist Point first for day 7, Space 220 second on day 6, Be Our Guest next on day 5, and the last two whenever.